SAP/ui5-webcomponents/docs/3-customizing/01-theme.md

 For more on configuring themes, see [Configuration](../2-advanced/01-configuration.md).

 ## Load custom theme, built with `UI Theme Designer`, via URL
+The feature is specific to custom themes, created with the `UI Theme Designer` and allows fetching a theme from external location, e.g theme root.

 ### Using URL parameter
 To load a custom theme via URL, you can specify theme's location with the `theme` URL parameter: